Annual Massachusetts Adult Immunization Conference (MAIC)

 MIAP Pediatric Immunization Skills Building Conference

-The Massachusetts Department of Public Health (MDPH), in collaboration with the Massachusetts Immunization Action Partnership (MIAP), hosts an annual, full-day conference focused on pediatric immunization.
-More than 400 immunization providers attend the conference to support statewide efforts to optimize pediatric immunization in Massachusetts.
-The conference provides the most current pediatric immunization information and offers the opportunity for participants to network with colleagues and to share strategies for improving Massachusetts pediatric immunization rates.
-The conference attracts physicians, nurse practitioners, nurses, physician assistants, medical assistants, community outreach and public health workers, immunization coalition members, and office staff who work in pediatric healthcare settings and civic organizations.
+The Massachusetts Department of Public Health (MDPH), in collaboration with the Massachusetts Immunization Action Partnership (MIAP), hosts an annual, full-day conference focused on pediatric immunization every October.
+The Conference attracts 350-400 immunization providers typically, supporting statewide efforts to optimize pediatric immunization in Massachusetts.
+We provide the latest recommendations and share strategies to improve pediatric immunization rates in the Commonwealth.
+The conference attracts physicians, nurses, physician assistants, medical assistants, community outreach and public health workers, immunization coalition members, and other staff who work in pediatric healthcare settings and civic organizations.

-The next MIAP Conference takes place on October 25.
-For more information, or to register, please visit the MIAP Pediatric Immunization Skills Building Conference page.
+The 27th annual MIAP Conference took place on October 25, 2022.
+Visit the MIAP Pediatric Immunization Skills Building Conference page for more information about the Conference.

 Immunization Division social media campaigns